]

 Before describing the actual drills, let’s discuss the types of training knives we need.

-TRAINING KNIVES
+TRAINING KNIVES]

-1] Rigid trainer.
+We use three types:1] Rigid trainer.
 This is used for many of the longer slash/thrust training sequences with a partner.
 Ideally, wood, or, plastic.
 Although the knife relies on speed rather than impact, when you are really motoring those strikes can hurt, so we want a very dull, light trainer.
 I bought a metal trainer and only used it on my partner once!
 Metal is fine for solo training, but not on a partner, unless you use protective padding.

-2] Safe folder.
+[Various types of training knife: Top is a Cold Steel rubber subhilt fighter; middle is a Strider plastic fighter, bottom is a metal Spyderco Civilian trainer][The best safe trainer is this design from Nok]2] Safe folder.
 This is a replica of your Tactical Folding Knife (TFK) with dulled edge and point.
 Spyderco, Ernest Emerson and Benchmade all make safe versions of some of their models.
 Alternatively buy two knives and have one made into a trainer by grinding and polishing all sharp edges.
 You can now practice weapon-access drills with a replica carried exactly as of your favourite EDC.
 As noted above, full speed/power strikes with a metal trainer will soon use up partners, so either moderate force, or use protective padding.

 [Folders and their trainers: "A"= Emerson CQC-7, "B" is their dedicated trainer.
 "C" = Kasper Folder; "D" is a converted trainer.
-"E" is a generic commercial trainer, while at "F" we have two cheap folders dulled and converted to safe trainer]
+"E" is a generic commercial trainer, while at "F" we have two cheap folders dulled and converted to safe trainer]3] Finally, you will need to use your actual EDC for some of the training.

-The following safety procedures are essential:-
+SAFETYThe following safety procedures are essential:-

 1] When doing any partner work, both parties must wear impact-resistant eye-protection at all times.
 Even soft rubber trainers can damage an eye.